britishlibrary/peripleo/Configuration-Guide.md

   }
 ]
 ```
+* Note that you can have multiple tile layers which are visible at differing zoom levels.

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Additional Datasets
 To combine multiple datasets on your map, simply add them to the `data` array like this: